Contributed By Lacourte Raquin Tatar

 For certain types of investments (mostly private equity and real estate), it is quite common to use subsidiaries for investment purposes.

-On a legal and regulatory perspective, the use of subsidiaries may enable the AIF to benefit from a leverage at the level of its subsidiaries.
-Such investment pattern also enables "blocking" of any liability and legal actions related to the relevant investment at the level of the subsidiary only.
+From a legal and regulatory perspective, the use of subsidiaries may enable the AIF to benefit from leverage at the level of its subsidiaries.
+Such investment pattern also enables “blocking” of any liability and legal actions related to the relevant investment at the level of the subsidiary only.
 In practice, the subsidiary may then directly raise loans, grant securities or guarantees, bear the liability of construction works or other types of operations on the assets indirectly held by the AIF.

 Such a trend is also supplemented at the EU level, as recent EU regulations in favour of the creation of new types of investment funds were recently adopted (EU Regulation No 2019/1238 on the creation of a pan-European Personal Pension Product (PEPP), the ELTIF Regulation, EuVECa and EuSEF Regulations, etc).